-Fevers are more than just a symptom of illness or infection, claim researchers; elevated body temperature sets in motion a series of mechanisms that regulate our immune system, they found.
+Researchers claim that fevers are more than just a symptom of illness or infection.
+They found that elevated body temperature sets in motion a series of mechanisms that regulate our immune system.

-But when our bodies are faced with an infection or virus, body temperature often goes up and we experience fever.
+But when faced with an infection or virus, body temperature often goes up, resulting in a fever.

-When we have the flu, for instance, we may come down with a mild and somewhat uncomfortable fever, driving many of us to seek natural or over-the-counter remedies against it.
+When a person has the flu, for instance, they may experience a mild and uncomfortable fever.
+This may drive many people to seek natural or over-the-counter remedies to treat it.

-Fevers aren’t always a bad sign; you may even have heard that mild fevers are a good indication that your immune system is doing its job.
-But fevers aren’t just a byproduct of our immune response.
+However, fevers are not always a bad sign.
+Mild fevers are a good indication that the immune system is doing its job.
+But fevers are not just a byproduct of the immune response.

-In fact, it’s the other way around: an elevated body temperature triggers cellular mechanisms that ensure the immune system takes appropriate action against the offending virus or bacteria.
+In fact, an elevated body temperature triggers cellular mechanisms that ensure the immune system takes appropriate action against the offending virus or bacteria.

 So say researchers hailing from two academic institutions in the United Kingdom: the University of Warwick in Coventry and the University of Manchester.